Moulton St Mary

-Moulton St Mary is a village and former civil parish, now in the parish of Beighton, in the Broadland district of Norfolk, England.
+Moulton St Mary is a village in the civil parish of Beighton, in the Broadland district of Norfolk, England.
 It is about 2 mi south of Acle.
 The village has a garden centre and a car garage.
-In 1931 the parish had a population of 228.

 Its Church of St Mary is one of 124 existing round-tower churches in Norfolk.
 It has a canonical sundial on the south wall.
 The church is redundant and under the care of the Churches Conservation Trust.

+History

+The villages name origin is uncertain, deriving either from "Mula's farm/settlement" or "mule farm/settlement".
+In 1931 the parish had a population of 228.
+On 1 April 1935 the parish was abolished and merged with Beighton and Reedham.